Photo courtesy of Tierra Del Sol Foundation.

 Applicants should be aware that CIAG awards require certain administrative responsibilities.
-Use the General Terms and Instructions for the correct year of your grant term to find information about managing your grant, meeting grantee requirements, receiving payments, and taking advantage of technical assistance awards and professional development opportunities.
+Reference the General Terms and Instructions for the correct year of your grant term to find information about managing your grant, meeting grantee requirements, receiving payments, and taking advantage of technical assistance awards and professional development opportunities.

-For example, a contract signed by the President and Secretary is acceptable.
-A contract signed by the President and the Vice-President, or by the Secretary and the Chief Financial Officer, is not be acceptable.
+For example: a contract signed by the President and Secretary is acceptable while a contract signed by the President and the Vice-President, or by the Secretary and the Chief Financial Officer, is not be acceptable.

 In such case, you must provide evidence of the person's authority to sign the contract.
 Such evidence typically takes the form of a resolution adopted by your organization's board of directors, or your organization's articles of incorporation.

-Arts Commission staff and county counsel must approve this document prior to execution of the grant contract.
+Note: Arts and Culture staff and County Counsel must approve this document prior to execution of the grant contract.